TL;DR

 Ranking Factors for Local SEO

-When it comes to local, some key factors influencing ranking include how closely the business matches the user's search terms, its proximity to the user's current location, and the business' well-known status in the local community.
+When it comes to local, key factors influencing ranking include how closely the business matches the user's search terms, its proximity to the user's current location, and its well-known status in the local community.

 Other important factors include the accuracy and consistency of business information across different online platforms (NAP citations for your business - more on that later), the quantity and quality of customer reviews, and the optimization of the business website for local search.

-Pro tip: Social media profiles and posts do show up in the SERPs as well and there have been studies about social signals influencing some of these search results. 😉
+Pro tip: Social media profiles and posts do appear in the SERPs, and studies have shown that social signals can influence some of these search results. 😉

 By focusing on these ranking factors, businesses can improve their chances of ranking higher in Google's local results and attracting more potential customers in their area.